Forensic Psychology MSc

 PY7008 -

-Assessment and Treatment in Forensic Psychology (Core,20 Credits)
+Assessment and Treatment in Forensic Psychology (20 Credits)

 You will learn how psychology has informed the development of assessment and treatment approaches in forensic psychology.
 You will initially be introduced to how risk is defined and why it is such an important concept in the discipline.
-You will also learn how risk assessment practice has evolved over time from first generation tools to the current fourth generation approach.
-You will be introduced to a range of treatment approaches.
+You will also learn how risk assessment practice has evolved over time from first generation tools to the current fourth generation approach and how it applies to a range of clients/ settings.
+You will be introduced to a variety of treatment/ intervention approaches for different client groups/ settings, and you will learn about how these are underpinned by the ‘What Works’ and desistance literature.

 Indicative topics may include: